whertz2105/HeadTracker/README.md

 2. **Order parts** using the Bill of Materials guide in [`hardware/bom.md`](hardware/bom.md).
 Run `make bom` to see total cost/weight breakdowns.
 3. **Wire the headset** following [`docs/wiring_headset.md`](docs/wiring_headset.md).
 It includes large diagrams and plug-by-plug instructions.
 4. **Wire the drone node** using [`docs/wiring_drone.md`](docs/wiring_drone.md) and the Betaflight integration notes in [`docs/betaflight_setup.md`](docs/betaflight_setup.md).
-5. **Configure the HC-12 radios** using Section 3 before final assembly.
+5. **Choose your communication link** using Section 3 (ESP-NOW for bench testing or HC-12 for flight).
 6. **Flash firmware** with the provided PlatformIO environments.
 7. **Calibrate the IMUs** using the motion routine described in [`docs/calibration.md`](docs/calibration.md).
 8. **Verify operation** with the PC test tools in [`test/`](test/) and the checklist at [`test/selftest_checklist.md`](test/selftest_checklist.md).